hakemz91/WSLLocalGPT/README.md

 bash Anaconda3-2023.07-2-Linux-x86_64.sh
 ```

 Then you will need to press enter a lot in order to proceed downwards and need to accept yes for license term in order to install anaconda.
-If you just accidently skipped license term confirmation, just run the above command again to enter the installation windows.
+If you just accidently skipped license term confirmation, just run the above command again to enter the installation windows (bash Anaconda3-2023.07-2-Linux-x86_64.sh).
 Then just type yes and enter, and enter again to proceed with installation.
 And after that it will ask "Do you wish the installer to initialize Anaconda3" so just type yes again and enter.

 8. After anaconda is installed, close the wsl windows and then launch the launcher.bat again to enter it.
 It will now enter (base) anaconda environment.